Sham1242/Sham1242/README.md

 I am an aspiring software engineer, currently studying computer science at Rutgers University Camden.
 I am located in Blackwood NJ
 I specialize in backend developement but have experience in front end and database manegment.
 I’m currently working on webpage development

  I’m currently learning SQL and Ruby on Rails
  I’m looking to collaborate on open source APIs
  😄 Pronouns: He/Him/His
  📫 How to reach me: sahtsham792@gmail.com

+ languages and tools:

 <!--